Meet our Staff

 Lis Conarton, BS, LVT, CCRP

 Lis has been a long term member of the Surgical Service at VMC since 2003, and became an LVT in 2008.
 Through her experiences on the Surgery Service, Lis developed an interest in veterinary physical rehabilitation.
 Lis successfully completed the coursework and testing through the University of Tennessee’s Certified Canine Rehabilitation Practitioner Program and began a physical rehabilitation service at the Veterinary Medical Center.
 Lis became certified as a Canine Rehabilitation Practitioner (CCRP) in June 2009.
-She directs the Physical Rehabilitation Service at VMC, and is a member of the International Veterinary Academy of Pain Management
+She spearheaded the Physical Rehabilitation Service at VMC, and is a member of the International Veterinary Academy of Pain Management

 Dr. Tim Robinson received his DVM from Cornell University in 1993.
 He completed his three-year residency in Small Animal Surgery at the University of Wisconsin-Madison in 1998 and was inducted as a Diplomate of the American College of Veterinary Surgeons in 1999.
 Dr. Robinson is the director of the Surgery Service at VMC.